canonical/ubuntu-security-documentation/docs/security-features/network/firewall/nftables.rst

 * ``output`` (for ARP, bridge and IP)
 * ``egress`` (only available for ``nftables``)

-Packets will not traverse all hook points: this depends on the some of the decisions made during the processing.
+Packets will not traverse all hook points, depending on some of the decisions made during the processing.
 This is represented graphically in the diagram on the `Netfilter hooks nftables wiki page
 <https://wiki.nftables.org/wiki-nftables/index.php/Netfilter_hooks>`_.
 In
 particular, the use of bridges will result in a different packet flow, but one which partially overlaps with the flow taken by non-bridged packets.